robusta-dev/robusta/docs/catalog/sinks/index.rst

 * :ref:`VictorOps` - send playbooks results to the VictorOps alerts API
 * :ref:`PagerDuty` - send playbooks results to the PagerDuty alerts API
 * :ref:`Discord` - send playbooks results to the Discord using webhook
+* :ref:`Jira` - send playbooks results to the Jira
 * :ref:`Mattermost` - send playbooks results to the Mattermost using webhook
 * :ref:`Webex` - send playbooks results to the Webex using webhook